Convergence of the Deep BSDE method for FBSDEs with non-Lipschitz coefficients: Introduction

 The coefficients \(b\), \(\sigma\), \(f\), \(g\) are all deterministic.
 The existence and uniqueness of the solution to the fully-coupled FBSDEs has been widely explored and we refer to \cite{peng1991probabilistic,ma1994solving,peng1999fully,pardoux1999forward,ma1999forward} for details.
-Recently, the so-called Deep BSDE method \cite{weinan2017deep} was proposed to solve high-dimensional BSDEs and parabolic PDEs numerically.
-Thanks to the universal approximation capability of neural networks, this method presents a high efficiency on approximating the accurate solution.
-Given sufficient regularity of the coefficients, the convergence of the Deep BSDE method for FBSDEs has been extensive studied, see \cite{han2020convergence,ji2020three}.
-They bound the estimate error of the numerical solution by a posterior estimate.
-Hence, the original numerical solution problem is reformulated as a stochastic optimization problem.
-A neural network is employed to optimize the posterior estimate and obtain the numerical solution.
+Recently, the Deep BSDE method \cite{weinan2017deep} was proposed for numerically solving high-dimensional BSDEs and parabolic PDEs.
+This method has high efficiency in approximating the accurate solution due to neural networks' universal approximation capability.
+The convergence of the Deep BSDE method for FBSDEs has been extensively studied when the coefficients are sufficiently regular, see \cite{han2020convergence, ji2020three}.
+A posterior estimate was used to bound the estimated error of the numerical solution.
+Hence, the original numerical solution problem can be reformulated as a stochastic optimization problem.
+A neural network is then used to optimize the posterior estimate and obtain the numerical solution.